-For the purposes of International Accounting Standard 19 (Accounting and Reporting by Retirement Benefit plans), the results of the Pension Fund actuary's calculations in respect of the Local Government Pension scheme on behalf of the Council revealed a net liability of £42.3m at 31st March 2022.
-This is shown under long-term liabilities on the Balance Sheet on page 16.
+For the purposes of International Accounting Standard 19 (Accounting and Reporting by Retirement Benefit plans), the results of the Pension Fund actuary's calculations in respect of the Local Government Pension scheme on behalf of the Council revealed a net liability of £5.8m at 31st March 2023.
+This is shown under long-term liabilities on the Balance Sheet on page 14.

-The pension liability of £42.3m represents the underlying long term commitment that the authority has to pay future retirement benefits.
+The pension liability of £5.8m represents the underlying long term commitment that the authority has to pay future retirement benefits.
 This deficit has no direct impact on the budget of the authority or the level of council tax.
 The fund is regularly assessed to determine the level of future contributions necessary to ensure that it is funded in the long term and any increase in these contributions must be met from the Council's budget.

-The overall position shows a net decrease in the pension liability at 31st March 2022, due to an increase in scheme assets based on current valuations and a decrease in scheme liabilities.
-The decrease in scheme liabilities has been affected by the change in mortality assumptions with a decrease in longevity for both current and future pensioners, which means that lower values of pension payments are anticipated as at the 31st March 2022.
-The rate for discounting scheme liabilities has increased by 0.7%, to 2.7% which serves to decrease the employer's obligations on scheme liabilities over the longer term.
+The overall position shows a net decrease in the pension liability at $31^{st}$ March 2023, due to a reduction in scheme assets based on current valuations and a decrease in scheme liabilities.
+The decrease in scheme liabilities has mainly been affected by the change to financial assumptions.
+For example, the rate for discounting scheme liabilities has increased from 2.7%, to 4.75% which serves to decrease the employer's obligations on scheme liabilities over the longer term resulting in a gain of almost £40.6m.
 These actuarial assumptions are reassessed each year and changes in the assumptions can cause significant changes in the values of the net liability.